Skip to content

 AI anxiety isn’t new.
 In 1949, an MIT professor turned down a corporate contract because he feared machines would replace human judgment.
 A year later, Washington had its own “electronic brain” on Connecticut Avenue.
 We’ve been having this argument for 75 years.

-Categories Featured, Historical Events, Lost History Tags 1940s, 1950s, Cleveland Park, Congress, Dwight D. Eisenhower, Notable People, U.S. Census
+Categories Historical Events, Lost History Tags 1940s, 1950s, Cleveland Park, Congress, Dwight D. Eisenhower, Notable People, U.S. Census

 Gas Rationing in Washington, D.C.: The Long Lines of 1942